bmurauer/pipelinehelper/README.md

 # Pipeline helper class for scikit #
 With this class, elements of a scikit pipeline can be hot-swapped for grid search, along with their parameters.
-Note that this helper is __specifically designed for the use with GridSearch__ and may behave unexpectedly otherwise.
+This helper is __specifically designed for the use with GridSearch__, but also has been shown to work with RandomizedSearchCV (although not tested as thoroughly).

 This class provides the following features: